Bury Line: Pre-Metrolink

 In August 1953, the Irk Valley Junction rail crash occurred on the line near Manchester Victoria, resulting in ten deaths and 58 injuries.
 It was caused by an electric train overrunning a danger signal which collided with a steam train, resulting in the front carriage of the electric train crashing into the River Irk.

-The original Bury Bolton Street station was closed in 1980 and replaced by the new, more conveniently located Bury Interchange.
-The original Bolton Street station is now part of the East Lancashire Railway heritage railway.
+The original Bury Bolton Street station was closed to British Rail in 1980 and replaced by the new, more conveniently located Bury Interchange terminus.
+The original station is now part of the East Lancashire heritage railway.

 Conversion to Metrolink

 The Bury line was identified by transport planners in the 1980s as one of the local railway lines in the Greater Manchester area which was used mostly for local traffic, and could therefore be split off from the main line network and converted to light-rail operation.
-It was chosen for conversion as part of the first phase of the Metrolink, along with the Manchester Piccadilly to Altrincham Line to the south of Manchester: The two previously unconnected lines were to be linked together by a new street-running line across Manchester city-centre, which included a branch to Manchester Piccadilly railway station.
+It was chosen for conversion as part of the first phase of the Metrolink, along with the MSJ&AR Line to the south of Manchester: The two previously unconnected lines were to be linked together by a new street-running line across Manchester city-centre, which included a short branch to Manchester Piccadilly railway station.
 Trams on the Bury Line would thus continue from Victoria station into the city-centre, to either Altrincham or Piccadilly via a new exit into the streets to the south.

-Railway operations ended on 17 August 1991, in order for the line to be converted to Metrolink operation.
-This mostly entailed removing the old third rail system and replacing it with a 750 volt DC overhead line system.
-Available funding only allowed for minimum upgrades to be made, and so most of the infrastructure such as the stations and track were changed little.
+Railway operations ended after 17 August 1991, in order for the line to be converted to Metrolink.
+This mostly entailed removing the third rail system and replacing it with a 750V DC overhead line system.
+Funding only allowed for minimum upgrades to be made, and so most of the infrastructure such as the stations and track were changed little.
+This meant that it only took a few months to reopen.

-The line became the first Metrolink line to open for business on 6 April 1992, initially between Bury and Victoria.
-On 27 April 1992 the city centre section opened, and trams then ran from Bury to Deansgate-Castlefield, the first station on the soon to be opened Altrincham leg of the network.
-The rest of the line to Altrincham opened on 15 June 1992, and the branch to Piccadilly opened on 20 July 1992.
+The Bury Line opened on 6 April 1992 as the first Metrolink line to enter service.
+On 27 April, the First City Crossing (as it is now referred to) opened, and trams then ran from Bury to G-Mex (renamed Deansgate-Castlefield in 2010) via Victoria.
+G-Mex would be the first station on the soon to be opened Altrincham Line, which opened on 15 June 1992.
+The branch to Manchester Piccadilly railway station and Piccadilly Gardens opened on 20 July 1992.